 The European telco giant Wind understood this type of opportunity.
 Over the years, Wind has built a simple, effective, and consumer-friendly social communication.
 In this way, Wind gave itself one more weapon to succeed over competitors, a weapon that is a formidable tool for generating interaction with users.

-Blogmeter, which analyzed the overall performance of profiles of the telecommunication brands on Facebook, Instagram, Twitter, and YouTube, identified Wind in first place as a telco company that performs better on social media, managing 27,000 total engagements (mainly thanks to Facebook).
+Blogmeter, which analyzed the overall performance of profiles of the telecommunication brands on Facebook, Instagram, Twitter, and YouTube, identified Wind in first place as a telco company that performs better on social media, managing 27,000 total engagements (engage.it).

 The competitive advantage in holding such a position is clear: by being able to provide interesting, engaging, and snackable, social content, Wind is perceived as more relevant by consumers.
 This not only influences consumers at the time of purchase, but also helps improve the customer experience and, consequently, to increase customer retention, which, in the long run, is cheaper than acquiring new customers.